crate/crate/docs/appendices/release-notes/unreleased.rst

 Fixes
 =====

+- Fixed a regression introduced in 4.2.0 that resulted in ``NULL`` values being returned for columns used in the ``PARTITIONED BY`` clause instead of the actual values.

 - Allow all users to execute ``DISCARD`` and ``SET TRANSACTION`` statement.
   These are session local statements and shouldn't require special privileges.